- Service dog training fors the disabled

 What is service dog training?

-Many of the sporting breeds are used for service dog training.
-A service dog is generally an assistance dog who is trained to help people with a disability other than visual or hearing impairment, or a medical response.
+Sporting dogs breeds are used for service dog.
+A service dog is generally an assistance dog trained to help people with a disability or a medical response.

-Many private organizations raise service dogs with the help of prison inmates or families as puppy-raisers.
+Many private organizations raise service dogs with the help of prison inmates or families foster parents.
 Puppies learn obedience and basic life skills (socialization) until they are old enough for specific training.
-Other people train their own dogs at home.
+Some people can train their own dogs at home.

 What is therapy dog training?

 Hunting dogs also excel at therapy dog training.
 Therapy dogs visit nursing home residents, people in hospitals, and children in schools.
 They are used for emotional support and for educational purposes.

 Therapy dogs cheer and comfort people.
 Therapy dogs usually need to be certified before some places will accept them.
 Therapy Dogs International, Inc., and the Delta Society are two well-known therapy dog groups.

 The sporting breeds can also be superb when it comes to rescue dog training.
 Many of the best search and rescue dogs are sporting breeds.
 The same good nose and sensitivity that works in the field can be put to good use when it comes to finding a missing person or a missing pet.
 Some of the SAR dogs used following 9/11 were sporting breeds.

 People everywhere identify Labrador Retrievers and Golden Retrievers as preeminent seeing eye dogs.
 Guide Dogs for the blind base their breeding program on Labs and Goldens, with a small number of Lab/Golden crosses because these breeds excel at their tasks and have the specific qualities needed for seeing eye dog training.